plone/training/docs/volto_customization/data_adapters.md

 # Enhance Teaser block with additional data

-Teaser block has an ability to let user mutate or intercept block settings data from their customization.
-The `dataAdapter` field gets registered in Teaser configuration in order to acheive this.
+The Teaser block has an ability to let user mutate or intercept block settings data from their customization.
+The `dataAdapter` field gets registered in Teaser configuration in order to achieve this.

 ```{code-block} js